ibrahim-elshorbagy/Inventory-System/README.md

 # Overview
-This project provides a robust solution for managing an inventory system, including product management, customer orders, and product releases.
-It supports both Arabic and English languages to cater to a broader audience.
+This project provides a robust solution for managing an inventory system, including product management, customer orders, and product releases.with Full Permission System for every movement on the system.
+It supports both Arabic and English languages ,with dark light mode.

 # Features
 Products